Connecting a Force Sensor to a DAQ

 This component performs certain processing operations on the digital signal: frequency and time domain analysis, filtering, convolution, and correlation.

 The DSP is a unit that has its own subsystems.
 Also, it runs on a dedicated hardware architecture that is quite similar to that of a general microprocessor.
 The special hardware unit of the DSP includes multipliers, an accumulator unit, shifters, address generators, data memory, and program memory.
-The digitized signal is stored in DSP memory to be retrieved later for processes such as display or process control.
+The DSP memory stores the digitized signal for later retrieval by processes such as display or process control.

 A Look at Hardware Products

 The data acquisition hardware shown in Figure 8 below is a portable device that can aggregate input from several sensors.
-It has multiple input channels, and the capacity to transmit aggregated data to a central remote location through a wireless network.
-It offers both wired and wireless telemetry systems, has 16 input channels, has a data logging system, and has a sampling rate of up to 1000Hz.
+It has 16 input channels and a sampling rate of up to 1000Hz.
+It include a data logging system, and offers both wired and wireless telemetry transmission.

-The datasheet shows the amplifier gain, the load cell type it supports, the input range it supports from a sensor, the output voltage and current.
+The datasheet shows the amplifier gain, the load cell type it supports, the input range it supports from a sensor, and the output voltage and current.
 Note that the output voltage and current signal value all fall within the dynamic range of the DAQ device.
-By acquiring our suite of products, one has a complete package ready to be coupled together to have a force measurement system operational in a short period of time.